-- 1.1 THAT the Audit and Performance Management Committee notes that there have been three incidents of whistle blowing in the West Midlands Fire Service in the last year up to 30 April 2011. - 1.2 THAT the Audit and Performance Management Committee notes the content of the Whistle Blowing Standing Order 2/20 (attached as Appendix 1).
+- 1.1 THAT the Audit and Performance Management Committee note that there have been no incidents of whistle blowing in West Midlands Fire Service in the last year up to 30 April 2012. - 1.2 THAT the Audit and Performance Management Committee note the content of the Whistle Blowing Standing Order 2/20 (attached as Appendix 1).